aopolin-lv/aopolin-lv.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year M.S. student at [Institute of Artifical Intellgence](http://iai.suda.edu.cn/) of [Soochow University](https://www.suda.edu.cn/), advised by A/Prof. [Ziqiang Cao](https://scholar.google.com/citations?user=06ITfcEAAAAJ) and Prof. [Guohong Fu](https://www.semanticscholar.org/author/G.-Fu/2059275).
+I am a third-year M.S. student at [Institute of Artifical Intellgence](http://iai.suda.edu.cn/) of [Soochow University](https://www.suda.edu.cn/), advised by A/Prof. [Ziqiang Cao](https://scholar.google.com/citations?user=06ITfcEAAAAJ) and Prof. [Guohong Fu](https://www.semanticscholar.org/author/G.-Fu/2059275).
 I am so honour to work with them.
 Before, I received B.E in Software engineering from the same school.

-I am interested in natural language processing and curious about many of the issues involved.
-Before that, I started my research for more than a year and made some simple attempts on the Chinese Spell Check task.
-In the future, I would like to investigate natural language processing more deeply and explore more from a cognitive perspective.
+I am interested in natural language processing and keep curious about many unsolved questions.
+Before, I started my research for more than a year and made some simple attempts on the Chinese Spell Check task.
+For future, I would like to investigate natural language processing more deeply and explore more from a cognitive perspective.
+For example, how to efficiently train a large model? how to build multimodal information storage units for a powerful AI?
+What's more, I do hope I could explore more fields which is helpful to industry.

 At present, I am looking for PhD opportunites and cooperating with nice researchers in order to keep progressing.